Residual Entropy of Glasses and the Third Law Expression: Introduction

-where the subscript (rev) indicates that the integration must be taken in a reversible path.
-The glass transition is generally an irreversible process, and, according to them, the calorimetric value so obtained does not reflect the true value of entropy \cite{Kivelson99}.
-This invoked much debate \cite{Gupta07,Gupta08,Goldstein08,Reiss09,Goldstein11,Takada13,Moller06,comment4}.
-Another important issue in the debate is an uncompensated reduction of entropy.
-This means the spontaneous reduction of entropy, which contradicts the second law of thermodynamics.
-Gupta and Mauro evaded this contentious problem through human intervention of observation: the glass transition occurs only because our observation time is finite, and the observation is equivalent to a constraint that is outside thermodynamics \cite{Gupta09}.
+where the subscript (rev) indicates that the integration must be performed along a reversible path.
+The glass transition is generally an irreversible process, and, according to these authors, the obtained calorimetric value does not reflect the true entropy \cite{Kivelson99}.
+This claim invoked serious debate \cite{Gupta07,Goldstein08,Reiss09,Goldstein11,Takada13,Moller06,Aji10, comment4}.
+A central issue in this debate is an uncompensated reduction of entropy.
+This reduction implies a spontaneous reduction of entropy, which contradicts the second law of thermodynamics.
+Gupta and Mauro evaded this contentious problem in terms of a human intervention of observation: they argued that the glass transition occurs only because our observation time is finite, and that the act of observation serves a constraint that is not treated within the thermodynamic laws \cite{Gupta09}.

-Regarding to the reality of residual entropy, the debate seems to settle on the conventional view that the residual entropy is real.
-However, we must not ignore the logical inconsistency in ascribing the residual entropy of glass to a nonequilibrium state.
-If glass were in a nonequilibrium state, speaking of residual entropy itself would become meaningless.
-The residual entropy is measured by the calorimetric method, the principles of which are based on equilibrium.
-There is no convincing explanation for this fundamental inconsistency.
-In this way, the issue is fallen into a deep impasse.
+Regarding the reality of residual entropy, the debate has largely converged on the conclusion that the traditional view---namely, the residual entropy is real---is correct.
+We are thus brought back to the original problem of contradiction between residual entropy and the third law statement.
+Moreover, throughout this debate, one has recognized the logical inconsistency in attributing the residual entropy of glass to the nonequilibrium character.
+If glass were genuinely in a nonequilibrium state, the very notion of the residual entropy itself would lose its thermodynamic meaning.
+The residual entropy is measured by the calorimetric method, and this manner presupposes equilibrium, as indicated by the condition in Eq.~(\ref{eq:defS}).
+No one ever solved this fundamental inconsistency.
+In this way, the third-law issue is fallen into a deep impasse.